mlehotay/ier/IER/IER-access.md

 This document is **explanatory** and **non-normative**.

-All axioms, definitions, identity claims, and necessary entailments are specified exclusively in the **Informational Experiential Realism (IER v10.0) Normative Specification** (“the Spec”).
+All axioms, definitions, identity claims, and necessary entailments are specified **exclusively** in the **Informational Experiential Realism (IER v10.6) Normative Specification** (“the Spec”).

-This document:
+Accordingly, this document:

 * introduces **no new primitives**
+* introduces **no criteria, thresholds, or diagnostics**
-* makes **no epistemological claims** beyond those implied by organizational identity
+* makes **no epistemological claims** beyond those logically implied by organizational identity
-* proposes **no criteria of truth, justification, or knowledge**
+* proposes **no standards of truth, justification, or knowledge**
 * does **not** adjudicate between scientific, clinical, philosophical, or religious accounts of truth

-Its sole purpose is to clarify a boundary **logically implied** by the Spec but not explicitly named there: the distinction between **experiential access** and **epistemic access**, and the consequences of that distinction for meaning, salience, conviction, and error.
+Its sole purpose is to make explicit a boundary that is **logically entailed by the Spec but often left implicit**: the distinction between **experiential access** and **epistemic access**, and the consequences of that distinction for meaning, salience, conviction, and error.

-If a claim in this document appears to conflict with the Spec, the Spec takes precedence.
+If any claim in this document appears to conflict with the Spec, the Spec takes precedence.

 ---

 ## **Abstract**

-Informational Experiential Realism (IER v10.0) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime under coherent intrinsic constraint.
-From the inside of such a regime, experience is unified, structured, meaningful, and often compelling.
-From the outside, the same regime is a lawful physical organization.
+Informational Experiential Realism (IER v10.6) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under coherent intrinsic constraint.

+From within such a regime, experience is unified, structured, meaningful, urgent, and often compelling.
+From outside it, the same regime is a lawful physical organization.

-This article clarifies a distinction that is implicit throughout IER but nowhere made explicit: the distinction between **experiential access** and **epistemic access**.
-Experiential access concerns what it is like for a system to exist under intrinsic constraint.
-Epistemic access concerns what is true about the world that system inhabits.
-IER entails no necessary connection between the two.
+This document articulates an access distinction implicit throughout IER but nowhere normatively formalized: the separation between **experiential access** (what it is like to bear intrinsic constraint) and **epistemic access** (whether beliefs correctly track objective reality).
+IER entails **no necessary connection** between the two.

-The article explains why experiences that are costly, coherent, urgent, or meaningful often feel authoritative from the inside of a Unified Experiential Field, while emphasizing that such authority is **organizational rather than epistemic**.
+By making this distinction explicit, the document explains why experiences that are costly, coherent, and identity-defining often feel authoritative from the inside of a UEF, while showing why such authority is **organizational rather than epistemic**.
 Intrinsic constraint tracks system viability and regulation, not truth, correctness, or reference.

-By formalizing this boundary, the paper prevents common misreadings of IER that would treat experiential depth, narrative coherence, or salience as conferring epistemic privilege.
-It shows how IER can account for powerful but false experiences—including delusion, revelation, and narrative conviction—without validating their content.
+Clarifying this boundary prevents a recurrent error: treating experiential depth, inevitability, or meaning as conferring epistemic privilege.
+It allows IER to account for powerful but false experiences — including delusion, revelation, and narrative conviction — without validating their content.

 ---

-## **1. The Problem: When Meaning Feels Like Knowledge**
+## **1. The Missing Lock**

-Many experiences feel not merely vivid, but **true**.

-They feel:

-* authoritative
+IER is explicit about what experience *is*: a unified physical regime operating under intrinsic constraint.

+What it is less often explicit about is what experience **does not provide**.

+Without an explicit access distinction, IER can appear to license an invalid inference:

-* revelatory
+* experience is deep
-* undeniable
+* experience is costly
-* self-justifying
+* experience restructures identity

-This is not limited to pathology.
-Ordinary experiences of insight, moral certainty, aesthetic depth, religious conviction, or narrative coherence often carry a felt sense that *“this could not be otherwise.”*

-Any theory of experience that explains **what experience is** must therefore confront a further question:

-> **Why does experience so often feel epistemically authoritative, even when it is not?**

-IER answers this question **without granting epistemic authority to experience itself**.
+→ therefore experience must say something about reality

+Under IER, this inference is **structurally invalid**, not merely discouraged.

+The identity claim guarantees **experiential reality**, not **epistemic authority**.
+Once this is made explicit, a hard boundary becomes unavoidable.

 ---

 ## **2. Two Kinds of Access**

-IER’s identity claim entails a clean but easily conflated distinction.
+IER entails two distinct kinds of access, corresponding to two distinct questions.

+---

 ### **2.1 Experiential Access**

+> *What is it like to exist as a unified system under intrinsic constraint?*

-A system has *experiential access* when it sustains a Unified Experiential Field.
+A system has **experiential access** when it sustains a Unified Experiential Field.

 Experiential access concerns:

-* what it is like for the system
-* how constraint is felt
-* how salience is structured
+* salience
-* how urgency and valence arise
+* urgency
-* how meaning appears from the inside
+* affective force
+* inevitability
+* identity commitment

+It answers the question:

+> **How must I continue?**

 Experiential access is **intrinsic**.
-It is not mediated by observation, inference, or report.
+It is not mediated by observation, inference, report, or evaluation.

 ---

 ### **2.2 Epistemic Access**

+> *Do my beliefs, models, or inferences track objective physical reality?*

-A system has *epistemic access* insofar as its beliefs, models, or inferences correctly track facts about the world.
+A system has **epistemic access** insofar as its representations are:

-Epistemic access concerns:

-* truth
-* reference
+* accurate
-* accuracy
+* corrigible
-* evidence
+* evidence-responsive
-* justification
+* referentially successful

+It answers the question:

+> **What is the case?**

 Epistemic access is **evaluative**.
 It depends on standards external to the experience itself.